learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plt.show()
 ```

 So how to interpret this dendrogram?
-At the very bottom of the dendrogram, the data points are represented as individual cluster.
-Moving up, first clusters start to form, starting with data points 12 and 15, and next data points 2 and 6, next 4 and 5, etc, until all the clusters are merged together.
+At the very bottom of the dendrogram, the data points are represented as individual clusters.
+Moving up, the first merged clusters start to form, starting with data points 12 and 15, and next data points 2 and 6, next 4 and 5, etc, until all the clusters are merged together.
 This along with the plot created through `plot_agglomerative()` gives basically a complete view of how clusters are created using the ward algorithm.

-Let's look at the y-axis next. the length of how far each branch is apart also shows how far apart the merged clusters are.
+Let's look at the y-axis next.
+The length of how far each branch is apart also shows how far apart the merged clusters are.
 If branches to go from $k$ to $k-1$ clusters are very long, it means that the merged clusters are far apart.
 It might then make sense to stick to $k$ clusters!

 ## Going back to the 6 cluster dataset

-Let's generate a dataset like the one we created for K-means clustering and apply hierarchical clustering here.
+Let's generate a dataset like the one we created for k-means clustering and apply hierarchical clustering here.

 Run the cell below to create and visualize the sample dataset.